saborm/saabor/README.md

-This is a hackathon botpay integration
+This is a hackathon Bitpay integration